BaoPun/Project-0/README.md

       5. Deposit onto a Bank Account
       6. Withdraw from a Bank Account
       7. Log out  <br/>
-    - The user that is logged in is a superuser (alongside the 7 prompts of the regular user, 5 more are shown):
+    - The user that is logged in is a superuser (alongside the 7 prompts of the regular user, 4 more are shown):
       1. View a specific User's balance
-      2. View a specific User's 10 most recent transactions
-      3. Create a brand new User
+      2. Create a brand new User
-      4. Update a specific User's bank account(s) via deposit or withdraw
+      3. Update a specific User's bank account(s) via deposit or withdraw
-      5. Delete a specific User's bank account(s) or the User itself
+      4. Delete a specific User's bank account(s) or the User itself